seconddinner/stress-test-loader/README.md

 ## Infra-terraform

-Once you created an AWS ami for stress-test, you can use Infra-terraform to create EC2 instance and create as many EC2 instances as your AWS accounts allowed.
+Once you have created an AWS AMI for stress-test, you can use Infra-terraform to create EC2 instance and create as many EC2 instances as your AWS account allows.

 ### terraform stress infrastructure